kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 which activates the OpenMP backend.
 All of the options controlling device backends, options, architectures, and third-party libraries (TPLs) are given below under the keywords listing.

 ### Using cm_generate_makefile.bash
-An alternative to calling the cmake command directly, the cm_generate_makefile.bash command can be used to configure the cmake build environment.
+As an alternative to calling the cmake command directly, the cm_generate_makefile.bash command can be used to configure the CMake build environment.
 The cm_generate_makefile.bash equivalent to the above OpenMP example is as follows:

 ````
+${srcdir}/cm_generate_makefile.bash --compiler=g++ \
-${srcdir}/cm_generate_makefile.bash --compiler=g++ --with-openmp --prefix=${my_install_folder}
+  --with-openmp --prefix=${my_install_folder}
 ````
 For a full list of cm_generate_makefile.bash options use the command
 ````